 Educating young adults is especially helpful in alcohol relapse prevention.
 Over 15.6 percent of college-aged persons are heavy drinkers, and 42.2 percent are binge drinkers according to the 2010 NSDUH report.
 These rates are extremely alarming, and a recovering alcoholic may find solace in educating students about alcoholism and sobriety.

 Attending group meetings for addicts is very beneficial for recovering addicts as well.
 Meeting with other addicts provides peer support for recovering addicts.
 Other addicts understand what you are going through and provide encouraging words to help in recovery.
 Seeing people who have maintained sobriety for an ongoing period is uplifting and helps in drug relapse prevention.

 As hard as recovering addicts try, some may slip up and relapse.
 If you suffer a relapse, do not fear that your path to recovery is blocked, because you are not the only one who may go through ups and downs on the road to recovery.
 According to the National Institute on Drug Abuse (NIDA), 40 to 60 percent of substance abusers relapse at some point in recovery.
 Drug relapse prevention is an ongoing process that may need to be adjusted after treatment.

 Should a relapse happen, It is important to immediately seek treatment for yourself or a loved one.
 Starting the addiction treatment process over again is most beneficial as you or your loved one will relearn the essentials of sobriety and detox in a safe environment that is free of temptations.
 It is also important that the addict remains in treatment for as long as needed.
 According to NIDA, the most effective treatments for substance abuse addiction last longer than three months.
-If you or a loved one is suffering from a substance abuse relapse, call 1-888-716-9806 to seek treatment.

 The Best Drug Relapse Prevention